2009

 Lost Swat scroll

-In 2009 the US lead drone attacks on the tribal areas bordering Pakistan and in the province of Swat, supposed to drive out Taliban cells, instead killed and terrorised thousands of civilians.
-Fleeing their destroyed villages, seventy thousand refugees from the tribal areas came to be contained in Camp Kachagari, on the outskirts of Peshawar.
+In 2009 the US-lead drone attacks on the tribal areas bordering Pakistan and in the province of Swat, that were said to be aimed at driving out Taliban cells, killed and terrorised thousands of civilians.
+Fleeing their destroyed villages, seventy thousand refugees from the tribal areas came to be contained in Camp Kachagari on the outskirts of Peshawar.

 Your hujras, the guest compounds, are empty.